Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-intro.md

 }
 ```

--   "`identifier`" under "`description`" is already familiar to us;
+-   `"identifier"` under `"description"` is already familiar to us.
--   "`components`":
+-   `"components"`
--   "`minecraft:loot`" defines a loot table path that will define what the block will drop.
+	-   `"minecraft:loot"` defines a loot table path for the block to drop.
 We'll look into loot tables in the next chapter.
--   "`minecraft:destroy_time`" defines how long the player will need to punch the block until it breaks.
-Currently, it isn't possible to set different destroy times for different tools;
+	-   `"minecraft:destroy_time"` defines how long the player will need to mine the block until it breaks.
+Currently, it isn't possible to set different destroy times for different tools.
--   "`minecraft:explosion_resistance`": the higher the value, the lower the chance that an explosion will destroy the block;
+	-   `"minecraft:explosion_resistance"` defines the chance for an explosion to break the block.
+Higher the value, lower the chance.
--   "`minecraft:friction`" defines how much friction the block has.
-For example, Soul and has a high value for friction, and thus it slows players down.
-Ice has a lower friction value, and thus it has the effect of being slippery.
+	-   `"minecraft:friction"` defines how much friction the block has.
+For example, soulsand and has a high value for friction, so it slows the players.
+Ice has a lower friction value, so it has a slippery effect.
 The friction of classic blocks such as wood or stone is `0.6`.
+	-   `"minecraft:flammable"`
--   "`minecraft:flammable":"flame_odds`": how likely the block is to catch fire; "`burn_odds`": how likely the block is to be destroyed by fire;
+		-   `"flame_odds"` defines how likely the block is to catch fire.
+		-   `"burn_odds"` defines how likely the block is to be destroyed by fire.
--   "`minecraft:map_color`" has the hex code of the color that will be displayed on a minecraft Map to symbolize this block. `#FFFFFF` means white.
+	-   `"minecraft:map_color"` is the hex color code that will be displayed on a Minecraft map to symbolize this block. `#FFFFFF` means white.
 You can get hex codes for other colors [here](https://www.google.com/search?q=hex+color+picker&rlz=1C1CHBF_enDE886DE886&oq=hex+color+picker&aqs=chrome..69i57j0l7.2293j0j8&sourceid=chrome&ie=UTF-8).
--   "`minecraft:block_light_emission`" defines the light level the block will output.
+	-   `"minecraft:block_light_emission"` defines the light level the block will output.
+Light level is out of 15, so to get a light level of 9, insert `0.6` as the value.

 Let's create some more blocks in `BP/blocks`.
-I created these for four for the tutorials' sake:
+I created these four block for the tutorial:

 -   Filename: `blocky.json`; Identifier: `wiki:blocky`;
 -   Filename: `sapp_log.json`; Identifier: `wiki:sapp_log`;